 - Star Trek: The Original Series episode "The Doomsday Machine".
 When Spock relieves Commodore Decker of duty and Decker refuses, Spock gives a hand signal to a nearby security guard, beckoning them over to reinforce his threat to arrest him if he refuses.

 - The glorious scene the Doctor Who episode "Partners in Crime," where the Doctor and Donna are spying on the same enemy from the opposite windows of a room.
-They notice each other, and hold an entire conversation(which begins at 1:12), starting with distinct mouthing and evolving into miming with especial emphasis, before noticing that the group they were supposed to be watching was watching them.
+They notice each other, and hold an entire conversation, starting with distinct mouthing and evolving into miming with especial emphasis, before noticing that the group they were supposed to be watching was watching them.

 - Amusingly done in an early episode of Sanctuary, Magnus and Ashley are communicating an attack plan (Ashley wants to use a different plan).
 Magnus finishes the exchange with a signal that Will can't translate and he asks about it.
 Magnus threatened to cut Ashley's allowance.

 - In Best Love, Dokko Jin gives Ae Jung's nephew a secret hand signal so he could have some alone time with her.

 - On The West Wing, President Bartlett has had a very inconvenient MS attack while traveling to an important conference in China.
 While he regains some of his mobility by the time Air Force One arrives, he's still confined to a chair and heavily fatigued.
 CJ tells him to give a signal if he needs a break from the conference, and suggests he tug on his ear to let them know he needs them to make up a "something's gone wrong back home that needs the President on the phone" excuse.
 Unfortunately, CJ forgets to tell anyone else about this, largely because the President himself didn't take it seriously at first.
 She's absent for much of the conference, and returns to find the President frantically tugging on his ear.